virajwathsalag/Image-Compressor-Tool/README.md

 ## 📜 License

-This project is licensed under the MIT License – feel free to use, modify, and distribute.
+This project is licensed under the MIT License – feel free to use, modify, and distribute...